- Share your observations

 Northern Comandra (Geocaulon lividum)

-Northern Comandra (Geocaulon lividum), a State Endangered plant, is found in cold, coniferous, stabilized dune forests on the Door Peninsula.
+Northern Comandra (Geocaulon lividum), a Wisconsin Endangered plant, is found in cold, coniferous, stabilized dune forests on the Door Peninsula.
 Blooming occurs early June through early August; fruiting occurs early July through early September.
 The optimal identification period for this species is late June through late August.

 Synonyms: Comandra livida